Data Protection at a glance

 How do we collect your data?

-Your data are collected when you provide it to us.
-This could, for example, be data you enter on a contact form.
-Other data are collected automatically by our IT systems when you visit our website.
-These data are primarily technical data, e.g. internet browser, operating system or time of website access.
-These data are collected automatically as soon as you enter our website.
+Some of your data are collected when you submit them to us.
+This can be data that you enter in a contact form, for example.
+Other data are recorded automatically by our IT systems when you visit our website.
+These are primarily technical data (e.g. web browser, operating system or time of the page view).
+These data are recorded automatically as soon as you access our website.